ricelang/lifoo/README.md

 ```

 ### inline lisp
-Besides an extensive API for extending Lifoo from Lisp, the language also allows calling Lisp inline.
+Besides an extensive API for extending Lifoo from Lisp, the language also allows calling Lisp inline from the ```meta``` package.

 ```